 The tournament has provided some sensational goals over the years.

 The European Championships provide us a great spectacle to witness our favourite football stars pull on their national team jerseys for a month of continental football.
 The Euros have also witnessed some amazing goals.
+Patrik Schick wrote his name into folklore with a classic goal against Scotland during a Euro 2020 match.

 The quadrennial event has produced some special moments ever since its inception in 1960.
 The tournament has seen some of football’s finest compete against each other.
 Many of them have added to their burgeoning legacies by lifting the continent’s biggest prize.
 The tournament’s on-field exploits have also seen some spectacular goals that have enthralled us over the years.